Languages:

 While some kinds of steel can be made by other processes, including through the use of scrap steel in electric arc furnaces, about 70% of global steel production relies on steelmaking coal.
 Certain higher grades of steel can only be made using steelmaking coal.

-EVR anticipates submitting a Revised DPD following continued meaningful engagement, after which the project would move to the assessment phase.
-If the Revised DPD is accepted by the CEAO, construction of the Project would occur between 2028 to 2030.
+On July 4, 2025, EVR submitted a revised Detailed Project Description to the B.C.
+Environmental Assessment Office that describes the refinements that have been made to the project design.
+If the Revised DPD is accepted by the B.C.
+EAO, it will move into the environmental assessment phase and, if approved, construction of the Project would occur between 2028 to 2030.
 With this proposed timeline, mining operations would commence in 2030 along with the production of high-quality steelmaking coal.
 The project is designed as a generational project that would allow continued operations at Fording River Operations, providing benefits to local communities, Indigenous Peoples, and the public.

 Learn more about the FRX Project timeline.